snozbot/fungus/Docs/command_ref/itween_commands.md

 # Shake Position # {#ShakePosition}
 Randomly shakes a GameObject's position by a diminishing amount over time.

-Defined in Fungus.Commands.ShakePosition
+Defined in Fungus.ShakePosition

 Property | Type | Description
  --- | --- | ---
-_amount | Fungus.Variables.Vector3Data | A translation offset in space the GameObject will animate to Is Local | System.Boolean | Whether to animate in world space or relative to the parent.
+_amount | Fungus.Vector3Data | A translation offset in space the GameObject will animate to Is Local | System.Boolean | Whether to animate in world space or relative to the parent.
 False by default.
-Axis | Fungus.Commands.iTweenAxis | Restricts rotation to the supplied axis only _target Object | Fungus.Variables.GameObjectData | Target game object to apply the Tween to _tween Name | Fungus.Variables.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.Variables.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween
+Axis | Fungus.iTweenAxis | Restricts rotation to the supplied axis only _target Object | Fungus.GameObjectData | Target game object to apply the Tween to _tween Name | Fungus.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween